PlasmaFlare/plasma-baba-mods/readme.md

 If you are on the [Baba Is You Discord](https://discord.gg/GGbUUse), you can report bugs in #plasmaflare-mod-collection-bugs, which is a thread of #asset-is-make.
 You can also report bugs in #asset-is-make, but I recommend the first channel just to avoid spamming the other channels.

 # Changelog
+- **1.5.13** (7/15/23)
+  - [THIS] Fixed regression bug where THIS IS BLOCK AND PINK makes the target pink regardless of BLOCK [Issue#11](https://github.com/PlasmaFlare/plasma-baba-mods/issues/11)
+  - [THIS] Fixed most cases where a rule formed by THIS + MIMIC + GROUP gives an `attempt to index a nil value. local curr_raycast_data` error
+  - [CUT/PACK] Use level object palette instead of list of all objects to determine valid letters when cutting
+  - [STABLE] Fixed baserules with conditions not displaying properly in stable display
+  - [STABLE] Fixed plasma error constantly spamming whenever the outerlevel infloops/toocomplexes/gets destroyed
 - **1.5.12** (3/4/23)
   - CUT/PACK: cutting besideright/besideleft yields "beside" instead of "besideright/besideleft"
   - Fixed mod settings buttons not working after 476 update